JeffDeCola/my-go-examples/functions-methods-interfaces/interfaces/interfaces/README.md

 ### WRAP INTERFACE IN A FUNCTION

-You could create a function,
+A better way is to wrap the interface in a function,

 ```go
 func theArea(g geometry) float64 {